This page was last updated in 2022.

 Applications must be submitted via NursingCAS online.

-Entire Cost of CRNA School for University of Cincinnati Ohio CRNA Program.
+Entire Cost of CRNA School for University of Cincinnati (UC) CRNA programs in Ohio.

 Please note that tuition is calculated at the 2020-2021 rates.
 Tuition at most schools increases each academic year.
 Over the duration of the program, expect to pay a tuition that is 5% to 15% higher than what is shown here.